Zerodya/bin-config/README.md

 - Select to copy, middle-click to paste - with TXMouse
 - Capslock mapped to backspace - with AutoHotKey script
 - Bibata mouse cursor
+- App Launcher - with flow-launcher
+- Better file manager - with Files
 ---
 ### Known issues
 - Can't drag windows with mouse - Waiting for PR [AltSnap#564](https://github.com/RamonUnch/AltSnap/pull/564)